learn-academy-2022-bravo/week-1-assessment-JonathanSparePartsFuller/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions: Takes a function as an argument and returns  a function
+1. Higher Order Functions: Takes a function as an argument and returns  a function.

 2. Jest: Used for writing automation scenario